Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Existence of nearly immersed triangulations

-\textbf{Case $y\neq y'$.} In that case removing $T\cup T'$ from the triangulation and gluing the resulting square in the boundary so that $y$ is identified with $y'$ is equivalent to the following.
-We collapse intervals of a foliation in $T\cup T'$ with leaves parallel to the union $\delta$ of segments $ym\subset T,my'\subset T'$.
+\textbf{Case $y\neq y'$.} In that case removing $T\cup T'$ from the triangulation and glueing the resulting square in the boundary so that $y$ is identified with $y'$ is equivalent to the following.
+We collapse intervals of a foliation in $T\cup T'$ with leaves parallel to the union $\delta$ of line segments $ym\subset T,my'\subset T'$ (see Figure~\ref{fig:TB2}, left).
 Similarly as in Step~2 these leaves do not form circles, and thus collapsing them does not change the homeomorphism type of~$S$, while it decreases its area.
 Again as a result of this operation, vertices $p,q,r$ cannot become identified, since this would mean that some $\mathrm{Fix}(f),\mathrm{Fix}(g),\mathrm{Fix}(h)$ intersect.

 \textbf{Case $y=y'$.} In that case, assume for the moment that $y$ is distinct from $p,q,r$.
-Then $\delta$, defined as in Case $y\neq y'$, is an embedded closed path.
+Then $\delta$, defined as in the case $y\neq y'$, is an embedded closed path.
 Let $B\subset S$ be the open disc bounded by $\delta$ containing at most one of $p,q,r$.
-Let $t,t'$ be the edges of $T,T'$ outside $B$.
+Let $t,t'$ be the edges of $T,T'$ outside $B$ (see Figure~\ref{fig:TB2}, right).
 Note that $t\neq t'$ since otherwise halves of $T$ and $T'$ would form the entire outside of $B$, which would contradict the assumption that there are at least two of $p,q,r$ outside $B$.
 We can thus remove $T\cup T'\cup B$ and glue along $t,t'$ to decrease the area of $S$.
 If $B$ contained one of $p,q,r$, say, $p$, then we relabel $y$ by~$p$.
 If $y=y'$ is one of $p,q,r,$ say, $q$, then we define $B$ in the same way and we note that $B$ does not contain $p$ (or $r$) since otherwise $\mathrm{Fix}(f)$ would intersect $\mathrm{Fix}(g)$.
 Consequently we still have $t\neq t'$ and we can proceed as before. \end{proof}